mparchment/salsabil-io/src/content/blog/hadith.md

 - *Al-Hadith Al-Mu'all* and by Ali al-Sayyah

 Read this along with al-Manhaj al-Ilmi, by the same author, to explore practical examples of detecting hidden defects in hadith.

+- *Taqrib al-Usul al-Sunnah* by Ibrahim b.
+'Abd al-Karim al-Anqari

+In this book, the author gathers the hadith of the Sahihayn with their chains.
+For each hadith, he indicates the rawi narrating from the madar, along with other ruwat of the hadith from the Sahihayn, and the differences in wording associated with each chain.
+The first three volumes covers Sahih al-Bukhari using its tartib, while the fourth volume covers the zawa'id of Sahih Muslim.

 - *Al-Irshadat* by Tariq Awadallah